biodunduke/ServoMotorDriver/README.md

 ### Introduction
 For moving objects, it is imperative that they have parts that aid in the movement.
 Motors are mostly used in the movement of objects.
 This project focuses on powering a servo motor using Raspberry Pi.
 #### Limitation:
 The Raspberry Pi only has one PWM (Pulse Width Modulation) channel on its GPIO.
-To overcome this limitation, I used the Adafruit's 16-channel
+To overcome this limitation, I used the Adafruit's 16-channel 12-bit PWM/Servo driver (PCA9685).
+The PCA9685 connects to the Raspberry Pi with two pins on the Pi's I2C channel.
+It can drive up to 16 PWM simultaneously with adding extra overhead processing to the Pi.

 ### Bills of Materials